handpoint/doc/android_versioned_docs/version-Android SDK 7.0.2/androidintegrationguide.md

     public OperationStartResult pay() {
         return this.api.sale(new BigInteger("1000"), Currency.GBP);
-        // Let´s start our first payment of 10 pounds
+        // Let´s start our first payment of 10.00 pounds
-    }
+        // Use the currency of the country in which you will be deploying terminals }

     @Override